 These pictures show what was acceptable in the 1980s at Spring Break.
-Mostly from Daytona beach and Fort Lauderdale, these show a party scene that seems alien, the kind of en masse binge-drinking you could have before the intervention of social media.
-Take a look at these images for a quality nostalgia of tiny swimsuits, big hair and and most likely loads of cocaine.
+Mostly from Daytona Beach and Fort Lauderdale, these show a party scene that seems alien, the kind of en masse binge-drinking you could have before the intervention of social media.
+Take a look at these images for a quality nostalgia of tiny swimsuits, big hair and most likely loads of cocaine.

 Spring Break is a common feature of college life for many American students, and some consider it to be one of the highlights of the collegiate experience.
 While many students use their week-long March vacation to relax and recharge, others use the opportunity to travel to exotic locations and engage in behavior that is often perceived as risky.